Gyges of Lydia: Allegorical accounts of Gyges' rise to power

-Authors throughout ancient history have told differing stories of Gyges' rise to power, which considerably vary in detail, but virtually all involve Gyges seizing the throne after killing the king, Candaules, and marrying Candaules' widow.
+Authors throughout ancient history have told differing stories of Gyges's rise to power, which considerably vary in detail, but virtually all involve him seizing the throne after killing the king, Candaules, and marrying Candaules' widow.

 The main source for Gyges is Herodotus, whose account may be traced to the poet Archilochus of Paros.
 In this, Gyges was a bodyguard of Candaules, who believed his wife to be the most beautiful woman on Earth.
-He insisted upon Gyges seeing his wife disrobed and the betrayal so enraged her that she afterwards gave Gyges the choice of murdering her husband and making himself king, or of being put to death himself.
+He insisted upon Gyges seeing his wife disrobed and the betrayal so enraged her that she afterwards gave Gyges the choice of murdering her husband and making himself king or being put to death himself.

-Herodotus goes on to record how Gyges plied the Oracle with numerous gifts, notably six mixing bowls minted of gold extracted from the Pactolus river weighing thirty talents.
+Herodotus goes on to record how Gyges plied the Oracle of Delphi with numerous gifts, notably six mixing bowls minted of gold extracted from the Pactolus river weighing thirty talents.
 The Oracle confirmed Gyges as the rightful king of Lydia and gave moral support to the Lydians in their conflict with the Ionians.
 The priestess nevertheless declared that the dynasty of Gyges would fall in the fifth generation.
-This prediction was later fulfilled when Gyges' fourth descendant, Croesus, lost the kingdom as a result of attacking the Achaemenid Empire of Cyrus the Great.
+This prediction was later fulfilled when Gyges's fourth descendant, Croesus, lost the kingdom as a result of attacking the Achaemenid Empire of Cyrus the Great.

-In Plato's Republic, an ancestor of Gyges was a shepherd who discovered a magic ring of invisibility, by means of which he murdered the king and won the affection of the queen.
+In Plato's Republic, Gyges was a shepherd who discovered a magic ring of invisibility, by means of which he murdered the king and won the affection of the queen.

 Nicolaus of Damascus supplies his own version of the story that is quite different from both Herodotus and Plato.
 It involves a multi-generational curse by an old King Ardys of Lydia, because his trusted advisor Dascylus was murdered by Ardys’ son named Sadyattes (or Adyattes).
-This Sadyattes was envious of Dascylus’ growing power.
+This Sadyattes was envious of Dascylus's growing power.
 The murderers were never discovered, so King Ardys issued a curse upon them.

-Dascylus’ wife, being then pregnant, escapes to Phrygia (her home), and gives birth to a son, also named Dascylus.
+Dascylus's wife, being then pregnant, escapes to Phrygia (her home), and gives birth to a son, also named Dascylus.
 Later this Dascylus has a son Gyges who, as a young man arrives to Lydia and is recognized by the king for his outstanding abilities.
 He is appointed to the royal bodyguard.
 Gyges soon became a favourite of Candaules and was dispatched by him to fetch Tudo, the daughter of Arnossus of Mysia, whom the Lydian king wished to make his queen.
-On the way Gyges fell in love with Tudo, who complained to Sadyates of his conduct.
-Forewarned that the king intended to punish him with death, Gyges assassinated Candaules in the night and seized the throne.
-According to Plutarch, Gyges seized power with the help of Arselis of Mylasa, the captain of the Lydian bodyguard, whom he had won over to his cause.
+On the way, Gyges fell in love with Tudo, who complained to Sadyates of his conduct.
+Forewarned that the king intended to kill him, Gyges assassinated Candaules in the night and seized the throne.

+According to Plutarch, Gyges seized power with the help of Arselis of Mylasa, the captain of the Lydian bodyguard, whom he won over to his cause.